Tommyshub/restaurant/readme.md

 I looked over the responsiveness once again and I found a few small issues that I directly fixed.

 I also created many new accounts and I placed orders with each of these accounts to make sure that there are no more problems with the stripe payments system, coupon codes or with the allauth registration.

+I checked the stripe dashboard to make sure that all the payments succeeded, which they did.

+When I tested the review page I noticed that normal users were not able to edit their reviews, this was due to the fact that I checked if the user is a superuser, both in the template and in the view.
+I simply removed those checks and now it works as it should.